-Some children and teenagers with autism spectrum disorder (ASD) are fussy eaters and will eat only a limited range of food.
+Some autistic children and teenagers have fussy eating or selective eating habits.
+This means children eat only a limited range of food.

-If tummy problems aren’t the cause, the fussy eating might be because your child:
+If tummy problems aren’t the cause, the selective eating might be because your child:

 - has sensory sensitivities and prefers food with particular textures

 - likes routines and wants the same food at the same time every day

 - is more focused on how food looks than how it tastes and wants the food presented in the same way every day